jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

         ...
       ],
       ...
-    }
+    },
+    ...
   ]
 }
 ```

 ## Reverse Search

-Per [@!RFC9536, section 2], if a server receives a reverse search query with a searchable resource type of "autnums", a
+Per [@!RFC9536, section 2], if a server receives a reverse search query with a searchable resource type of "autnums"
-related resource type of "rpkiAspa", and an ASPA property of "autnum" or "providerAutnum", then the reverse search will
+([@!I-D.ietf-regext-rdap-rir-search, section 5]), a related resource type of "rpkiAspa", and an ASPA property of
-be performed on the autonomous system number objects from its data store.
+"autnum" or "providerAutnum", then the reverse search will be performed on the autonomous system number objects from its
+data store.

 (#reverse_search_registry) and (#reverse_search_mapping_registry) include requests to register new entries for
 autonomous system number searches in the RDAP Reverse Search and RDAP Reverse Search Mapping IANA registries when the